marcflohrer/stiebel-eltron-dashboard/README.md

 * This project has only been tested with the heat pump version WPL 20 A.
 * The dashboard labels are partly in German and there is no option to change the language.
+* The first day after starting the application no information are available in the database and the site will show an error "Sequence contains no elements".

 ### Prerequisites